AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 by default (until the user specifies their preference).
 Only one non-touch locations should have a true value, otherwise the behavior is undefined.

+Starting with Park Observer 2.0.0, this property is ignored.
+With the removal of `mapTarget`, there is no longer confusion as to which location type applies in a given situation.

 ### `deadAhead`
 This property is optional.
 If provided it must be a number between 0.0 and 360.0.
 The default is 0.0.
 The numeric value provided is the angle measurement in degrees that means the feature is dead ahead